 What kind of rodent is it?

-A simple guide to rodent identification to determine what type of rodents are living in and around your property.
+Are you experiencing a rodent infestation or worried that you may need rodent proofing for your house.
+Here is a simple guide to rodent identification to determine what type of rodents are living in and around your property.

 - House Mouseweighs only 1/2 to 3/4 of an ounce.

 - Average body length is 2-1/2inch to 3-1/2inch.

 - their tail is approximately 3 to 4 inches in length.